 Make Web pages appear and operate in predictable ways.

-- Ensure no user interface component initiate a change of context when it receives focus.
+- Ensure no user interface component initiates a change of context when it receives focus.

 - Changes made to the settings of any user interface component must not cause a change of context unless the user has been warned before using the component.